wachaon/wes/docs/README.en.md

 There are some conditions for bundling modules.

-1.  *repository* one type of module can be published in one *repository* .
+1.  *repository* one module can be published in one *repository* .
-2.  *github* repository name and the local working directory name must be the same.
+2.  *github* repository name and local working directory name must be the same.
-3. If you want to publish your module to a third party, the repository must be public.
+3. The repository must be public if you want to publish the module to a third party.
-4.  *wes* does not statically interpret the script, so modules that `require` only under certain conditions such as `if` statements may not be bundled.
+4.  *wes* does not statically interpret the script.
+Modules that `require` under certain conditions such as `if` statements may not be bundled.
-5.  *.json* file is created in the working directory with the name *directory_name.json* .
+5.  *.json* file will be created in the working directory with the name *directory_name.json* .
 If you change the file name or move the file, you cannot install it.
 6.  `node_modules/directory_name` , bundling fails because it references `directory_name.json` .

-### install
+### *install*

 It is used to install the module file for *wes* published on *github* .